Contract Law Requirements: Everything You Need to Know

 Basically, consideration is something that one party promises to “pay” in order to fulfill a contract.
 It is something of value, usually a defined monetary amount.
 It must be distinctly agreed upon by both contracting parties or clearly implied by the contractual terms.
 Each party to a contract must provide or promise something valuable to the other.
 In the absence of this exchange, a contract does not exist.

 If you need help understanding or meeting contract law requirements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.